DefangLabs/defang-docs/docs/use-cases/use-cases.md

 ## Data Stores

-While Defang is primarily designed for stateless workloads, Defang now offers support for stateful workloads through our [managed storage](./concepts/managed-storage) options, including [Postgres](./concepts/managed-storage/managed-postgres) and [Redis](./concepts/managed-storage/managed-redis).
+Defang now offers support for stateful workloads through our [managed storage](./concepts/managed-storage) options, including [Postgres](./concepts/managed-storage/managed-postgres) and [Redis](./concepts/managed-storage/managed-redis) for data stores.

-:::warning
-Using unsupported data stores (e.g., ElasticSearch) with Defang is strongly discouraged.
-Doing so may result in permanent data loss.
-Stick to Defang's managed services like [Postgres](./concepts/managed-storage/managed-postgres) and [Redis](./concepts/managed-storage/managed-redis) for reliable data persistence.
+However, we do not recommend using unsupported data stores with Defang, as this may lead to permanent data loss.

+:::info
+To better serve our users, we will be introducing additional [managed storage](./concepts/managed-storage) options in the near future.
 :::

 Please be aware that if you choose not to use a Defang-supported managed service, there is a risk that any data stored in a container may be lost if the container is replaced.